KTS-o7/blogStorage/ktsblog/content/posts/interviews/Ringcentral Campus Recruitment 2024.md

 - He gave me some hints and I was able to write the code for that.
 - The next set of questions were from Operating Systems and Computernetworks.
   He asked me how `Interprocess Communication` works in OS and how `routing` and `subnetting` works in Computer Networks.
+- There were also questions about deadlocks and reader-writer problems.
+- I answered them and illustrated the usage of `semaphores` and `mutex` in solving them.

 > I got shortlisted for the next round.